 Pre-Application Phone Call

-If you plan to apply and you meet the eligibility requirements, we recommend a pre-application telephone call with Co-Directors Nelson or O'Hare.
+If you plan to apply to the fellowship and you meet the eligibility requirements, we recommend that you schedule a pre-application telephone call with Co-Directors Nelson or O'Hare.
 Please email the Fellowship Coordinator, Mary Little, your current CV and, a brief summary of your research interests, and indicate that you would like to set up a telephone call with the co-directors to discuss the fellowship.
 Please be prepared to discuss your research interests and career goals on this call.
-The purpose of the call is to determine your fit for the program and to assess how well your research interests and goals met the aims of the program.
-This isn't a required part of the application process, but is recommended.
+The purpose of the call is to determine whether there is a good fit between your interests and those of investigators at the center and to assess how well your research interests and career goals align with the aims of the program.
+A pre-call is recommended but not required.

 Formal Application Steps